-Rather than view documents online or waiting to receive them you may wish to visit The National Archives in Kew.
+Rather than view documents online or wait to receive them you may wish to visit The National Archives in Kew.

-Not all documents are yet online so it is worth visiting the Archives if you are able to do so.
+Not all documents are yet online so it is worth visiting the Archives if you can do so.

 - Closed Sunday